klaudiosinani/hyper-star-wars/contributing.md

 - Search the issue tracker before opening an issue
 - Ensure you're using the latest version of the theme (Quick cheat!) ![Latest version](https://badge.fury.io/gh/hyper-pokemon%2Fhyper-star-wars.svg)
 - Use a descriptive title
-- Include as much information as possible: Steps to reproduce the issue, theme settings, error message, Hyper version, operating system etc
+- Include as much information as possible;
+  - Steps to reproduce the issue
+  - Theme settings
+  - Error message
+  - Hyper version
+  - Operating system **etc**

 ### Submitting a pull request